Last Updated on October 7, 2021 by Celeste

-The beaches on the East coast of the island are safer, longer and more family-friendly than on the other sides of Santorini.
-You can take the kids to Red Beach, located on the southern part of the island near Fira.
+The beaches on the East coast of the island are safer, longer, and more family-friendly than on the other sides of Santorini.
+You can take the kids to Red Beach, located in the southern part of the island near Fira.
 The red rocks give the beach its unique reddish colour and the water is warmer due to the constant volcanic activity.
-However, the access to the beach is rough and steep so you may as well just decide to admire it from the cliff.
+However, the access to the beach is rough and steep, so you may as well just decide to admire it from the cliff.

 Explore Oia and Fira villages